ashleysommer/sanic-plugin-toolkit/README.rst

         # Do response middleware here
         return response

-    #Add your own routes here.
+    #Add your plugin routes here.
 You can even choose to have your context passed in to the route.
     @my_plugin.route('/test_plugin', with_context=True)
     def t1(request, context):
         words = context['test1']